phalcon-orphanage/docs/en/reference/dispatching.rst

     }

 Keep in mind that making a "forward" is not the same as making an HTTP redirect.
 Although they apparently got the same result.
-The "forward" doesn't reloads the current page, all the redirection occurs in a single request, while the HTTP redirect needs two requests to complete the process.
+The "forward" doesn't reload the current page, all the redirection occurs in a single request, while the HTTP redirect needs two requests to complete the process.

 More forwarding examples: